CRahne/ButtonStation/README.md

 # Changing the Image
 In order to change the image, you must place the new image file into the folder with the rest of the files.
 The new image must be in .png format.
 Then, open Constants.py and change the Photo_Image_File variable to the name of the new image file.
+The resolution size of the image should be smaller than the size of the window, and you may have to adjust padx and pady variables in Constants.py in order to make the image look natural.

+# Adding and Removing Buttons
+In order to add or remove buttons, open GUI_For_PI_v6.py.
+In order to remove a button, remove the ButtonFactory class call of the button you wish to remove.
+You may also remove the variables containing the settings for that button if you wish(They will be located in Constants.py).
+If you wish to add a button, Then add a ButtonFactory call in GUI_For_PI_v6.py.
+This class takes three parameters: The pin number of the button, the method to be called when the button is pressed, and the bouncetime of the button in milliseconds.
+For example, if you wanted to add a button on pin 5 that called the buttonPress function when pressed and had a bouncetime of 1 second, your code should look like this:

+`ButtonFactory(5, buttonPress, 1000)`

 # Changing other Settings
 All other settings will be changed using the variables in Constants.py.

 ### Changing the screen resolution / window size
 The settings for the size of the window are near the top of Constants.py.
-Changing these numbers will change the size of the window, but font size, the size of the image, and padding **Will not** adjust to fit the new settings, and will have to be adjusted manually using the padx, pady, and font size variables in Constants.py
+Changing these numbers will change the size of the window, but font size, the size of the image, and padding **will not** adjust to fit the new settings, and will have to be adjusted manually using the padx, pady, and font size variables in Constants.py